Transport in Wales: Ferries

 Welsh ports provide passenger and freight ferry services.
 In 2005, 3.2 million sea passengers travelled to and from Ireland.
 Holyhead, the third largest passenger ferry port in the UK, handled over 2.3 million passengers; Fishguard and Milford Haven (Pembroke Dock) handled over 800,000 passengers a year.

-The Cardiff Waterbus runs along the River Taff in Cardiff, connecting the city centre with Cardiff Bay and Penarth.
+The Cardiff Waterbus runs along the river Taff, connecting the city centre with Cardiff Bay and Penarth.